-We currently have 4-5 events each month, usually on Sat. afternoons or Friday nights.
-[We tend to do enviro-ed or alternative economics events on 1st and 3rd Fridays, 6-8 pm; and how-to/skillshare events on Sat afternoons in the 2-4 pm time slot whenever possible]
+We currently have four public events on site each month, usually on Friday nights, or sometimes Sat. afternoons.
+Themes include environmental education, community economics, social justice, & skill-shares or How-to workshops, and culture and history.
+[We tend to hold lectures, films and slide-shows on Fridays, 6:30-8:30 pm; and how-to/skillshare events on Sat afternoons, usually in the 2-4 pm time slot]

-Our enviro-ed events are sometimes free, or they use a suggested donation system, usually in the $5-15 range, and no one is turned away from an event for inability to pay, as long as there is room.
-A few workshops have set fees, and RSVP is needed for some due to space limits, for more info: email: Sandy at yikes.contact @ gmail.com.
+Our events are sometimes free, or they use a suggested donation system, usually in the $5 range, and no one is turned away from an event for inability to pay, as long as there is room.
+A few workshops have set fees, generally in the $10-20 range, and RSVP is needed for some due to space limits, for more info: email: Sandy at yikes.contact @ gmail.com.

-You just missed: the film “What’s on Your Plate?” on school lunches and health; Other events in recent months have included: Intro to Aquaponics, (Piedmont Aquaponics team); Urban Chickens (by Bob Davis), Grey-Water Guerrillas (by Anthony Watts), Sewing skills (by Lakrisha Mauldin) Bee-keeping (by Dave Fruchtenicht), “The Inside Job” – film on the financial melt-down, talk by Jeff Ensminger on NEEM and the Cuba garden model, slides on the SEEDS community garden project, and How Bamboo will Save the World and “The Global Gardener” film on permaculture.
-Workshops in the last year have included the hazards of natural gas fracking, vermicomposting, film on the mortgage foreclosure crisis, how to grow and breed heirloom tomatoes, talk by Stephen Hren on his “Sustainable Underground” book, dramatic enactment of “Rosie, the Riveter” by Sally Drucker, municipal energy retrofit programs for households, concentrated solar thermal, solar oven making, the “Garbage Warrior” — a film on sustainable building with tires and earth,
+A sampling: Past events include: the film “Panama Papers: Secrets of the Super Rich,” tours of Pickards Mtn.
+Eco-Institute and Orange Co.
+Solid Waste/Recycling, DIY Organic Starter Plants, Building a DIY Greenhouse with Used Windows, screening of “What’s on Your Plate?” on school lunches and health; Intro to Aquaponics, Urban Chickens (by Bob Davis), Grey-Water Guerrillas (by Anthony Watts), Sewing skills (by Lakrisha Mauldin) Bee-keeping (by Dave Fruchtenicht), “The Inside Job” – film on the financial melt-down, talk by Jeff Ensminger on NEEM and the Cuba garden model, slides on the SEEDS community garden project, and How Bamboo will Save the World and “The Global Gardener” film on permaculture.
+Other past workshops have included the hazards of natural gas fracking, vermicomposting, film on the mortgage foreclosure crisis, how to grow and breed heirloom tomatoes, dramatic enactments of “Rosie, the Riveter” and a 1930s Dustbowl Survivor by Sally Drucker, municipal energy retrofit programs for households, concentrated solar thermal, solar oven making, the “Garbage Warrior” — a film on sustainable building with tires and earth,